-This is a relevant project in terms of section 55A(16) of the Roads (Scotland) Act 1984 as it is a project for the improvement of a road safety and it is located within Cairngorms National Park, which is a sensitive area within the meaning of regulation 2(1) of the Environmental Impact Assessment (Scotland) Regulations 1999.
+Both schemes are relevant projects in terms of section 55A(16) of the Roads (Scotland) Act 1984, as they are projects for the improvement of a road safety and are both located within Parallel Roads of Lochaber SSSI, which is a sensitive area within the meaning of regulation 2(1) of the Environmental Impact Assessment (Scotland) Regulations 1999.

-The project has been subject to screening using the Annex III criteria to determine whether a formal EIA is required under the Roads (Scotland) Act 1984 (as amended by The Roads (Scotland) Act 1984 (Environmental Impact Assessment) Regulations 2017).
+These projects have been subject to screening using the Annex III criteria to determine whether a formal EIA is required under the Roads (Scotland) Act 1984 (as amended by The Roads (Scotland) Act 1984 (Environmental Impact Assessment) Regulations 2017).
 Screening using Annex III criteria, reference to consultations undertaken, and review of available information has not identified the need for a statutory EIA.

-The project will not have significant effects on the environment by virtue of factors such as:
+These projects will not have significant effects on the environment by virtue of factors such as: